 Saturday Night Live alumni Bill Hader created and stars in this dark comedy about a military veteran turned hitman who wants to leave his violent life behind and become an actor.
 More Grosse Pointe Blank than John Wick, the show portrays the world of contract killing in a far from glamorous light as Barry is constantly undermined by his employers.

-Whether dealing with gang wars, police investigations, or young actors trying to make it big, everything in Barry is tinged with absurdity.
-It’s fight scenes are brutal and impressive, but even more memorable is the dialogue between the fantastic cast including Stephen Root and Harry Winkler.
+Whether dealing with gang wars, police investigations or young actors trying to make it big, everything in Barry is tinged with absurdity.
+It’s fight scenes are brutal and impressive, but even more memorable is the dialogue between the fantastic cast, including Stephen Root and Henry Winkler.

 The U.S.’s botched response to the COVID-19 pandemic makes this already fantastic historical miniseries newly relevant for its examination of the way politics can interfere with crisis response and cost lives.
 A dramatization of the events surrounding the 1986 accident at the Chernobyl Nuclear Power Plant in the Soviet Union, the series alternates between by the minute portrayals of the meltdown in progress to the months-long process of mitigating the damage and trying to prevent a future tragedy on that scale.